 Roughly one million Americans are diagnosed with thyroid eye disease each year, and women are more than five times more likely to get the disease than men.
 Smokers have an increased risk of developing the disease as well, and symptoms often are worse than in non-smokers.
 In most patients, the eye symptoms tend to improve if the thyroid issues are treated.
 However, the eyes should be continually monitored, as symptoms can return.

-The specialists at UAB Callahan Eye use the most advanced technology and are known for working together to treat the full range of both common and complex corneal problems.
+The specialists at UAB Hospital-Callahan Eye use the most advanced technology and are known for working together to treat the full range of both common and complex corneal problems.
 From cataract and corneal surgeries to highly specialized contact lenses, Callahan features the expertise, experience, and cutting-edge equipment needed to treat the most challenging corneal conditions.
 Patients come here from around the world and nation because we don’t just treat eye disease – we empower patients to take control of their eye health.

 Callahan also is known for pioneering developments in surgical instruments, devices, and procedures used by ophthalmologists across the globe.
 As part of the UAB Medicine academic medical center, Callahan is actively involved in ongoing research and clinical trials.
 Many of our ophthalmologists have received funding from prestigious research organizations and institutions and collaborate in clinical care to bring the latest in scientific discovery to our patients.